JdeRobot/RoboticsAcademy/docs/_pages/exercises/IndustrialRobots/pick_place.md

 ### Forward Kinematics and Inverse Kinematics
 Forward kinematics is given the value of each joints, to find the pose of the end effector.
 The pose is unique.
 Inverse kinematics is given the pose of the end effector, to find possible joints value and trajectory to move from start state to goal state.
-There are usully multiple solutions.
+There are usually multiple solutions.

 ## Hints